iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 Since then, it has attracted attention both for its high predictive performance on small dataset benchmarks and for its unique meta-learning approach.
 This meta-learning approach, which builds upon earlier work on prior-data fitted networks (PFN) <d-cite key="muller2022transformers"></d-cite>, requires only synthetically-generating data: structural causal models (SCMs) <d-cite key="pearl2009causality"></d-cite> are randomly generated, then training datasets are sampled from each SCM.
 On fresh classification tasks, no training (i.e. weight updating) is needed; instead, training data is given as context to TabPFN, a Transformer <d-cite key="vaswani2017attention"></d-cite> model with self-attention among training samples and cross-attention from test samples to training samples.
+TabPFN can be optionally used with ensembling, wherein the forward pass is repeated with random permutations of features and class labels, and with power transformation applied to random subsets of features.
 Subsequent works have reproduced its classification performance on other tabular benchmarks <d-cite key="mcelfresh2023neural"></d-cite>, and analyzed its theoretical foundations <d-cite key="nagler2023statistical"></d-cite>.

 At the same time, TabPFN has received criticism from within the applied ML community, around concerns that its "one large neural network is all you need" approach is fundamentally flawed and that its performance on public benchmarks may be due to overfitting.